 Whether it was repairing congenital defects in pediatric surgery, performing life-extending Whipple procedures for terminal pancreatic cancer patients, correcting a kindergartener’s strabismus, draining a large shoulder mass in the emergency center, translating a centenarian’s story about how she got her dislocated shoulder, or any of the other countless experiences I’ve gathered over the last three months, the unifying satisfaction I received was being able to provide immediate relief on a patient-to-patient basis.

 In a profession of delayed gratification, it’s the ability to use highly refined technical skills to heal patients directly which I find incredibly appealing about surgery.
-Seeing the anxiety of a patient and his/her family prior to an operation in contrast to the relief post-operatively… there’s something inherently satisfying about that.
+Seeing the anxiety of a patient and their family prior to an operation in contrast to the relief post-operatively… there’s something inherently satisfying about that.
 Knowing that a patient is trusting his life in a surgeon’s hands… knowing the risks anytime an operating room is involved with treatment… and coming out successfully.
 Pain well controlled.
 Chief complaint resolving.
 Follow-up plan already in place.
 This is the type of structured career I want.

 In addition, as unstable as healthcare in the United States has become, the prospect of falling compensation, current outsourcing, and increasing workload is making many question the idea to enter medicine in the first place.
 My rationale for pursuing surgery also reflects my primitive understanding of job security in healthcare.
 In the realm of various medical careers, an individual who possesses a very precise technical skill (as a surgeon) is, in my ever-so-biased opinion, far less likely to be out-of-a-job than other specialists.